-With respect to each series of Additional Notes, the length of any individual Repayment Period determined in the related Pricing Confirmation shall not exceed the greater of three (3) consecutive calendar months or ninety (90) days and the number of Repayment Period(s) determined in the related Pricing Confirmation shall not exceed six (6); provided that the first Repayment Period of any series of Subordinate Notes shall not occur prior to the end of the last Repayment Period of any outstanding series of Notes or Additional Notes of a higher priority without the consent of the credit provider, if any, for such outstanding Additional Notes of a higher priority; provided further, that if the first Repayment Period of any series of a higher priority, no deposite shall be made in the Payment Account of such Subordinate Notes until all required amounts shall have been deposited into the Payment Accounts of the Note and all outstanding series of Additional Notes of a higher priority without the consent of the credit provider, if any, for such outstanding series of Additional Notes of a higher priority without the Payment Account of such Subordinate Notes until all required amounts shall have been deposited into the Payment Accounts of the Note and all outstanding series of Additional Notes of a higher priority without the consent of the credit provider, if any, for such outstanding series of Additional Notes of a higher priority without the consent of such Subordinate Notes until all required amounts shall have been deposited into the Payment Accounts of the Note and all outstanding series of Additional Notes.
+With respect to each series of Additional Notes, the length of any individual Repayment Period determined in the related Pricing Confirmation shall not exceed the greater of three (3) consecutive calendar months or ninety (90) days and the number of Repayment Period(s) determined in the related Pricing Confirmation shall not exceed six (6); provided that the first Repayment Period of any series of Subordinate Notes shall not occur prior to the end of the last Repayment Period of any outstanding series of Notes or Additional Notes of a higher priority without the consent of the credit provider, if any, for such outstanding Additional Notes of a higher priority; provided further, that if the first Repayment Period of any series of Subordinate Notes overlaps the last Repayment Period of the Notes or any series of Additional Notes of a higher priority, no deposits shall be made in the Payment Account of such Subordinate Notes until all required amounts shall have been deposited into the Payment Accounts of the Note and all outstanding series of Additional Notes of a higher priority without the consent of the credit provider, if any, for such outstanding series of Additional Notes.

-In the event that on the fifth Business Day prior to the end of each Repayment Period (or such other day of each Repayment Period designated in the Pricing Confirmation applicable to the Notes or a series of Additional Notes), a District has not received sufficient Unrestricted Revenues to permit the deposit into its Payment Account attributable to its Note and any Payment Accounts attributed to its Additional Notes of the full amount of Pledged Revenues to be deposited in such Payment Account from its Unrestricted Revenues in such Repayment Period, then the amount of any deficiency shall be satisfied and made up from any other moneys of such District lawfully available for the payment of the principal of its Note, its Additional Notes, if any, and the interest thereon, as and when such other moneys are received or are otherwise legally available in the following order of priority: first, to satisfy pro rata any deficiencies attributable to any series of Subordinate Notes (except for any series of Subordinate Notes described in the next clause); and thereafter, to satisfy any deficiencies attributable to another series of Subordinate Notes that have been further subordinated to previously issued series of Subordinate Notes, in such order of priority.
+In the event that on the fifth Business Day prior to the end of each Repayment Period (or such other day of each Repayment Period designated in the Pricing Confirmation applicable to the Notes or a series of Additional Notes), a District has not received sufficient Unrestricted Revenues to permit the deposit into its Payment Account attributable to its Note and any Payment Accounts attributed to its Additional Notes of the full amount of Pledged Revenues to be deposited in such Payment Account from its Unrestricted Revenues in such Repayment Period, then the amount of any deficiency shall be satisfied and made up from any other moneys of such District lawfully available for the payment of the principal of its Note, its Additional Notes, if any, and the interest thereon, as and when such other moneys are received or are otherwise legally available in the following order of priority: first, to satisfy pro rata any deficiencies attributable to any series of Senior Notes; second, to satisfy pro rata any deficiencies attributable to any series of Subordinate Notes described in the next clause); and thereafter, to satisfy any deficiencies attributable to another series of Subordinate Notes that have been further subordinated to previously issued series of Subordinate Notes, in such order of priority.